evermeer/EVReflection/README.md

 ## If you have XML instead of JSON

-If you want to do the same but you have XML, then you can achieve that using the XMLDictionary library.[XMLDictionary](https://github.com/nicklockwood/XMLDictionary) Is a simple way to parse and generate XML.
-Converts an XML file to an NSDictionary.
-With that library your code will look like this:
+If you want to do the same but you have XML, then you can achieve that using the XML subspec 'pod EVReflection/XML' It is a simple way to parse XML.
+With that your code will look like this:

 ```
 let xml = "<user><id>27</id><name>Bob</name><friends><user><id>20</id><name>Jen</name></user></friends></user>"
-let user = User(dictionary: NSDictionary(XMLString: xml))
+let user = User(xml: xml)
 ```

 ## Using EVReflection in your own App